-These dumbbell circuits are performed in a continuous fashion, with six repetitions of each exercise being performed before moving straight on to the next one.
+These dumbbell circuits are performed continuously, with six repetitions of each exercise being performed before moving straight on to the next one.
 After each set, rest for 90-120 seconds and then repeat.
 Look to build up to six sets first and then you can look to increase the weight of the dumbbells.

-There are literally hundreds of different combinations that can be performed using dumbbells.
+There are hundreds of different combinations that can be performed using dumbbells.
 It is down to the coach to think about the relevant movement patterns and how to incorporate them.
-Start by thinking of pushing, pulling, squatting, jumping and rotating.
-Then think about using one or two dumbbells at a time, seated, standing, one leg, two legs and so on.
+Start by thinking of pushing, pulling, squatting, jumping, and rotating.
+Then think about using one or two dumbbells at a time, seated, standing, one leg, two legs, and so on.
 Changing the exercises each session keeps the athlete interested and means that the body has to adapt to a new stimulus each session.

 Jumping and landing techniques

 Simple jumping and landing techniques can be introduced at this stage - not as lengthy individual sessions, but as part of the warm-up, or as part of the circuits.
 Training females on landing techniques have been shown to help landing mechanics, which in turn assist in preventing knee injuries (Irmischer et al. 2004).

-Concurrently with body weight and dumbbell exercises, you can start to introduce technical barbell work in order to help the athlete gain a sound technique with low loads through repetition over time.
-This can be done with broom handles or 5, 10 or 20kg bars and should not be fatiguing.
+Concurrently with bodyweight and dumbbell exercises, you can start to introduce technical barbell work to help the athlete gain a sound technique with low loads through repetition over time.
+This can be done with broom handles or 5, 10, or 20kg bars and should not be fatiguing.
 It can be done as part of the warm-up or cool-down as a sub-maximal portion of the exercise session.